What you need to know about COVID-19 in Ottawa on Friday, Oct. 2 | CBC News

 Kingston has also tightened its distancing rules in city parks and increased fines.

-Ottawa will resume ticketing drivers who park longer than allowed in unmarked areas and have brought back public skating at five city arenas.

-It's also closing the McNabb Arena respite centre for people without housing today and expanding services at nearby support centres.
+Ottawa has closed the McNabb Arena respite centre for people without housing and has expanded services at nearby support centres.

 As of Monday, visitors to long-term care homes in Ottawa will be restricted to staff, essential visitors and one or two caregivers only.